 - Simulate secondary displays: Creates a secondary display as an overlay on the device.

 This is useful when supporting additional displays with the

 PresentationAPI.
-See Secondary displays.
+For more information, see Secondary displays.

-Hardware accelerated rendering options provide ways to optimize your app for its target hardware platforms by leveraging hardware-based options such as the GPU, hardware layers, and multisample anti-aliasing (MSAA).
+Hardware-accelerated rendering options provide ways to optimize your app for its target hardware platforms by leveraging hardware-based options such as the GPU, hardware layers, and multisample anti-aliasing (MSAA).

 Some other ways to leverage hardware-based options are the following:

-- Force GPU rendering: Forces apps to use the GPU for 2D drawing, if they were written without GPU rendering by default.
+- Force GPU rendering: Forces apps to use the GPU for 2D drawing if they were written without GPU rendering by default.

 - Show GPU view updates: Displays any onscreen element drawn with the GPU.

 - Debug GPU overdraw: Displays color-coding on your device so you can visualize how how many times the same pixel has been drawn in the same frame.
 The visualization shows where your app might be doing more rendering than necessary.
 For more information, see Visualize GPU overdraw.